 Cool.
 Now we have to wait 5-10 more years for it to come to Canada.
-I hate our country’s lack of awesome stores.posted almost 6 years ago
+I hate our country’s lack of awesome stores.posted about 6 years ago

-When I saw this I thought it meant that maybe the store had opened. let me down.posted almost 6 years ago
+When I saw this I thought it meant that maybe the store had opened. let me down.posted about 6 years ago

 Theres bound to be loads opening in the usa in the next few years.
 I went on the site expecting to find different things to what we have ok the uk.
 But it all seems to be the same. xposted almost 6 years ago

 i weep at the beauty of the shoe section.

 but anyway, it’s definitely the best part of Topshop and i’m glad you guys get to enjoy it now!posted almost 6 years ago

 Gosh!
 I didnt realise how popular topshop was with people in other countries.
-I feel really lucky now that I have a TOPSHOP 20 mins away! :Dposted over 5 years ago
+I feel really lucky now that I have a TOPSHOP 20 mins away! :Dposted almost 6 years ago

 “Theres bound to be loads opening in the usa in the next few years.
 I went on the site expecting to find different things to what we have ok the uk.
 But it all seems to be the same. x”

 Given the massive retail slowdown, the opening of the first Topshop was already quite an achievement unto itself.
 As it stands, nearly every aspect of retail (except menswear) is experiencing negative growth.
-Topshop most certainly plans and wants to expand into the US, but I’m not sure that now is the time to do that.posted over 5 years ago
+Topshop most certainly plans and wants to expand into the US, but I’m not sure that now is the time to do that.posted almost 6 years ago

 I don’t think Phil Green has a line of bankers going out the door begging to drop off loads of credit at his footstep.
 Lending criteria are getting increasingly stringent and the American middle-class is particularly scared as commodity prices have increased.
 The amount of disposable income is rapidly vanishing as fixed payments like mortgages and medical bills consume more of the average person’s paycheck.
 Normally, most folks would have equity to help shore up their credit, but as housing values have plummeted, there’s less of that to go around, too.